jepsen-io/jepsen/doc/plan.md

 - Port pure-insert from Cockroach into core
 - Port comments from Cockroach into core (better name?)
 - Port other Hermitage tests to Jepsen?

-## CI
-- Add gnuplot to travis.yml installation so we can run those checker tests